Volga Germans: Recent years

 The Volga Germans never returned to the Volga region in their old numbers.
 They were not allowed to settle in the area for decades.
 After World War II, many survivors remained in the Ural Mountains, Siberia, Kazakhstan (1.4% of today's Kazakh population are recognized as Germans - around 200,000), Kyrgyzstan, and Uzbekistan (about 16,000 or 0.064%).
 Decades after the war, some talked about resettling where the German Autonomous Republic used to be.
 But all their properties had been occupied by Russian communists.
 They met opposition from the new population there and did not persevere.
 A proposal in June 1979 called for a new German Autonomous Republic within Kazakhstan, with a capital in Ermentau.
 The proposal was aimed at addressing the living conditions of the displaced Volga Germans.
 At the time, around 936,000 ethnic Germans were living in Kazakhstan, as the republic's third-largest ethnic group.
 On June 16, 1979, demonstrators in Tselinograd (Astana) protested this proposal.
 Fearing a negative reaction among the majority Kazakhs and calls for autonomy among local Uyghurs, the ruling Communist Party scrapped the proposal for ethnic German autonomy within Kazakhstan.

-Since the late 1980s and the fall of the Soviet Union, some ethnic Germans have returned in small numbers to Engels, but many more emigrated permanently to Germany.
+Since the late 1980s and the fall of the Soviet Union, some ethnic Germans have returned in small numbers to Engels, but many more immigrated permanently to Germany.
 They took advantage of the German law of return, a policy that grants citizenship to all those who can prove to be a refugee or expellee of German ethnic origin or as the spouse or descendant of such a person.

-Since the collapse of the Soviet Union in 1991 and the independence of the Baltic states, some Russian ethnic Germans began to return to the area of the Kaliningrad Oblast (formerly part of East Prussia), especially Volga Germans from other parts of Russia and Kazakhstan, as well as to the Volga Germans' old territory in southern Russia near Volgograd.
-This tempo increased after Germany stopped granting the free right of return to ethnic Germans from the former Soviet Union.
-As of the 2002 Russian census, 8,340 Germans (or 0.87% of the population) were listed in the Kaliningrad Oblast, dropping to 7,349 in 2010 due to deaths.
-Volgograd Oblast counted 10,102 Germans in the 2010 Census.
-However, almost none of the pre-World War II German population remains in the Kaliningrad Oblast, with the vast majority of the current population being recent Russian-speaking migrants.
-Due to the new restrictions by the German government, the flow of ethnic Germans to Germany has greatly slowed if not ceased, while the remaining Germans in Central Asia continue to emigrate, but to Russia instead of Germany.